 What is the best campaign you have been involved with since joining Tecmark?

-I’ve been involved in a number of wicked campaigns, here at Tecmark.
+I’ve been involved in several wicked campaigns, here at Tecmark.
 One visual piece that has recently generated huge amounts of coverage started with the wrong brief from me.
 I briefed our design team incorrectly on how the visual should look (sorry everyone).
-As it happened, it turned out really well and went viral!
+As it happened, it turned out well and went viral!
 The team did a great job.

 What is the biggest thing you’ve learned since you started working at Tecmark?